eclipse-che/che-docs/src/main/_docs/setup/setup-managing.md

 ## Scaling Che Using a Che Farm
 ![che_farm.png]({{ base }}/docs/assets/imgs/che_farm.png)
 You can deploy Che in a farm with an Nginx router.
 Each user would be provisioned their own Che instance, either running on its own port in a VM.
 In this configuration, each user can have their own workspaces and identity profile.
-Note that since Che exports two IP addresses, one for Che and another for the workspace machine running Docker, your router will need to manage traffic for all possible routes [between browser, Che and machines.]()
+Note that since Che exports two IP addresses, one for Che and another for the workspace machine running Docker, your router will need to manage traffic for all possible routes between browser, Che and machines.{%assign docs_todo="Provide link"%}

 ## Scaling Che with Codenvy
 Your Eclipse Che workspaces and plug-ins will work within [Codenvy](http://codenvy.com).
 Codenvy is a multi-tenant, multi-user and elastic cloud installed locally or used as a SaaS: